All Four Rides by the Numbers

 Rensselaerville - 10 miles

-Technically this is a fifth option, but it's for kids, and it's free!
-Three miles, gradual hills and guided by one of our volunteers.
-Just show up and ride, no pre-reg necessary.
-This ride leaves the Carey Institute and stays on a quiet country road for 1.5 miles before returning the way it came.
-Great photo-op for mom and dad to get the young ones on their bikes.
+Technically this is a fifth option, but it's for the whole family, and it's free!
+This three-mile ride leaves the Carey Institute and stays on a quiet country road with a few small, gradual hills for 1.5 miles before returning the way it came.
+Guided by one of our volunteers.
+Just show up and ride, no registration necessary.